Scottish Fold cats have large eyes, and rounded ears that tip forwards towards their faces.

 If you love their general appearance and temperament, then a straight eared Scottish Fold will have the best chance of a happy, healthy life.

-Scottish Fold adoption is a great way to get a Scottish Fold cat without contributing to the breeding programmes that are potentially creating health problems for these lines.
+Scottish Fold adoption is a great way to get this cat without contributing to the problem.